SokolovMS/easymock-expect-builder/README.md

 # Easymock expect builder

 Plugin will help to create Builder which mocks each method of source class.

+See [plugin page](https://plugins.jetbrains.com/plugin/9586-easymock-expect-builder) in JetBrains repo.

 ## Generate expect builder
 1. **"Alt + insert"** inside of your source class